I am a Cardiac Nurse undertaking my Masters by Research with an intention of articulating to a PHD next year.

 Clinical Nurse in CCU at FMC, a senior cardiac nursing role.

 Immersed in the clinical environment I am basing my research on how nursing leadership impacts patient outcomes.
-Currently exploring a new way of doing ward round to improve patient outcomes.

 Associate member of the Cardiac Society of Australia and New Zealand.